Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: Exploratory calculations

 Figure~\ref{fig:band} confronts calculated values for the dynamical moment of inertia along the super-deformed band of $^{194}$Hg with experimental data on the band labelled ``SD-1'' from Ref.~\cite{Singh02}.
 In order to make the comparison, we have identified $\omega_{\rm crank}$ with the rotational frequency $\omega$ as deduced from observed $\gamma$-ray energies.
 Calculations with SN2LO1 and SLy5* produce almost identical curves, while the SLy5s1 moments of inertia are slightly lower at low spin, but then cross over and become slightly higher at high spin.
 Overall, all three parametrizations provide a good descriptions of the experimental data, with a slight preference for SLy5s1.
 The differences between them, however, are in fact on the same scale or even smaller than what is typically found when comparing different Skyrme NLO parameter sets~\cite{Hellemans12,Ryssens19a}, or different pairing models for the same parameter set~\cite{Terasaki95}, or when slightly varying pairing strengths~\cite{Terasaki95,Hellemans12} or specific coupling constants of NLO time-odd terms that are under-constrained by present fit protocols~\cite{Hellemans12}.

 A more technical point implied by Figure~\ref{fig:band} is that the SN2LO1 parametrization is stable with respect to spurious finite-size instabilities in the spin channel even when all time-odd terms are taken into account that are generated by the underlying two-body pseudopotential.
-These calculations validate a posteriori the stability criteria proposed in Ref.~\cite{Hellemans13} that were used during the parameter adjustment SLy5s1~\cite{Jodon16} and SN2LO1~\cite{Becker17} also for N2LO EDFs.
+These calculations validate a posteriori also for N2LO EDFs the stability criteria proposed in Ref.~\cite{Hellemans13} that were used during the parameter adjustment of SLy5s1~\cite{Jodon16} and SN2LO1~\cite{Becker17}.
 The earlier SLy5*~\cite{Pastore13} was adjusted along the same lines, which assured for the first time the stability of Skyrme EDFs against finite-size spin instabilities that are exhibited by many parameter sets of the Skyrme NLO EDF when using coupling constants $\cc{A}^{(2,1)}_{t,\textrm{o}}$ of the $\vec{D}^{1, \sigma}_{t} (\vec{r}) \cdot \big[ \Delta \vec{D}^{1, \sigma}_{t} (\vec{r}) \big]$ terms in the NLO EDF \eqref{eq:SkTodd:2} as obtained from a generating two-body pseudopotential~\cite{Hellemans13,Pastore15}.